jonaswjs/ax-developer-tools-widget/README.md

 ### Enabling Page Inspection

 In the page tab, area nesting (blue connections) will work out of the box.
-The standard [LaxarJS patterns](//github.com/LaxarJS/laxar-patterns) *resource*, *action* and *flag* are also supported, but additional markup needs to be added to your *widget.json* files for visualization to work:
+The standard [LaxarJS patterns](//github.com/LaxarJS/laxar-patterns/blob/master/docs/index.md#families-of-laxarjs-patterns) *resource*, *action* and *flag* are also supported, but additional markup needs to be added to your *widget.json* files for visualization to work:

 * Configurable topics must use `"format": "topic"` in their JSON schema (with the exception of flag-receivers, which should use `"format": "flag-topic"` to support negated flags).
+For validation, this is recommended anyway.

 * Configurable topics must specify the new field `"axRole"`:

-   - `"outlet" must be used for topic publishers (resource masters, action triggers, flag providers),
+   - `"outlet"` must be used for topic publishers (resource masters, action triggers, flag providers),

    - `"inlet"` must be used for topic subscribers (resource slaves, action/flag handlers).